ARM-software/android-nn-driver/docs/IntegratorGuide.md

 The recommended way of using it with Arm NN is to generate the tuning data during development of the Android image for a device, and use it in read-only mode during normal operation:

 1. Run the Arm NN driver service executable in tuning mode.
 The path to the tuning data must be writable by the service.
-The following examples assume that the 1.1 version of the driver is being used:
+The following examples assume that the 1.2 version of the driver is being used:
 <pre>
-adb shell /system/vendor/bin/hw/android.hardware.neuralnetworks@1.1-service-armnn --cl-tuned-parameters-file &lt;PATH_TO_TUNING_DATA&gt; --cl-tuned-parameters-mode UpdateTunedParameters --cl-tuning-level exhaustive &
+adb shell /system/vendor/bin/hw/android.hardware.neuralnetworks@1.2-service-armnn --cl-tuned-parameters-file &lt;PATH_TO_TUNING_DATA&gt; --cl-tuned-parameters-mode UpdateTunedParameters --cl-tuning-level exhaustive &
 </pre>
 2. Run a representative set of Android NNAPI testing loads.
 In this mode of operation, each NNAPI workload will be slow the first time it is executed, as the tuning parameters are being selected.
 Subsequent executions will use the tuning data which has been generated.
 3. Stop the service.
 4. Deploy the tuned parameters file to a location readable by the Arm NN driver service (for example, to a location within /vendor/etc).
 5. During normal operation, pass the location of the tuning data to the driver service (this would normally be done by passing arguments via Android init in the service .rc definition):
 <pre>
-adb shell /system/vendor/bin/hw/android.hardware.neuralnetworks@1.1-service-armnn --cl-tuned-parameters-file &lt;PATH_TO_TUNING_DATA&gt; &
+adb shell /system/vendor/bin/hw/android.hardware.neuralnetworks@1.2-service-armnn --cl-tuned-parameters-file &lt;PATH_TO_TUNING_DATA&gt; &
 </pre>

-### Troubleshooting

-The guide assumes you have the knowledge of how to build Android from source and where to find certain files in Android source tree.
-But if you are having any trouble:

-1. The vendor manifest.xml file for a hikey960 is located at android/device/linaro/hikey/manifest.xml
-2. The device.mk file for a hikey960 is located at device/linaro/hikey/hikey960/device-hikey960.mk

-If you are running any tests you can also add them to the device-hikey960.mk file so that you have access to the test executable in your hikey.
-For example, if you are running VTS tests for Android R Hal version 1.3:

-PRODUCT_PACKAGES += VtsHalNeuralnetworksV1_3TargetTest

-Or if you are running NeuralNetworksTest:

-PRODUCT_PACKAGES += NeuralNetworksTest_static

-In some hikey960 boards you may need to set LD_LIBRARY_PATH before running the Arm NN driver service: export LD_LIBRARY_PATH=/vendor/lib64/egl:/vendor/lib/egl/

-The guide was tested on Ubuntu 18.04.
-If you are using a docker you may see some build issues.
-Explicitly setting the USER variable may help resolve these when building Android inside docker.